sent-hil/hero/Readme.markdown

 Use downcase for `mynewlib` or name of the library.

+Be sure to remove the following files before using:

+  * Readme.markdown
+  * .git/
+  * Licence

 # Inspiration

 This skeleton and Readme is mostly from Brad Fults's [bones-skeleton-rspec2][1], which was originally inspired by Tom Preston-Werner's [RakeGem][2] and the default [Mr Bones][3] skeleton.
 I merely updated the Rakefile and customized it to my needs.
 I encourage you to do the same as well.